hadikobaissi/CyberSecurity/Day1.md

   - Make ticekts and escalate the security incidents to the Tier 2 and team lead if needed.
   - You will be a Triage Specialist.

-Topic 1.2: Security Operations Center:
+Topic 1.2: Security Operations Center

   - Core function of a SOC, is to investigate, monitor, prevent and respond to threates in the cyber realm around the clock.
   - Some responsibilities of a SOC: